Lendermarket Referral Code 2026: €75 Bonus + up to 15% Return

 Is Lendermarket a reliable platform?

-Lendermarket is regulated in Ireland.
-The main risk is Creditstar's strength, the single originator.
-Creditstar went through liquidity tension in 2022-2023 but kept operating.
-Review its annual accounts before investing significant amounts.
+Lendermarket is regulated in Ireland (ECSP licence from the Central Bank of Ireland, Dec 2024).
+The main risk is the strength of Creditstar, still the dominant originator (Dineo, RapiCredit, Credifiel and Flowpay have been added since 2023).
+Creditstar went through liquidity tension in 2022-2023 but settled all pending payments in October 2025.
+Review its accounts before investing large amounts.

 What return can I expect on Lendermarket?

-Rates range from 10% to 14% gross a year depending on loans.
-After local taxes, the net return is lower.
-It is among the best returns in European P2P.
+Rates range from ~10% to 15%+ gross a year depending on loans (weighted average around 13.5% in early 2026).
+After local taxes the net return is lower.
+It is among the best returns in European P2P — for a correspondingly high risk (unsecured consumer loans).

 Is the Lendermarket buyback guarantee really safe?